EU giving away 60,000 free Interrail tickets | DW | 12.10.2021

 The purpose of the initiative, he said, is to "rekindle mobility in Europe."

-Applicants must be 18- to 20-years-old and have nationality of one EU member state.
+Applicants must be 18 to 20 years old and have nationality of a European Union member state.

-They will have to take a quiz with questions about the European Union to be eligible.
+They will have to take a quiz with questions about the EU to be eligible.

-Winners will be able to travel around all European Union countries for free for up to 30 days between March 2022 and February 2023.
+Winners will be able to travel around all EU countries for free for up to 30 days between March 2022 and February 2023.

 The scheme is usually only open to 18-year-olds, but this time, 19- and 20-year-olds will get to apply because the last two rounds were suspended amid the pandemic.

-Young people from the UK will also get a chance to apply for the last time.
+Young people from the United Kingdom will also get a chance to apply for one last time.
 Despite Brexit, UK nationals were eligible in 2020 when the round was canceled due to COVID-19.
 Funding for that year was moved to 2021.

-The initiative, called "DiscoverEU" started as a preparatory action initiated by the European Parliament between 2018-2020.
-The plan was to provide traveling and mobility opportunities to young people turning 18 years old.
+The initiative, called "DiscoverEU," started as a preparatory action initiated by the European Parliament between 2018 and 2020.
+The plan was to provide traveling and mobility opportunities to young people turning 18 years old, the age of legal adulthood.

-The action specifically targets 18 years old, "as this age generally marks a major step to adulthood and to European citizenship," the Commission states online.
+The action specifically targets 18-year-olds, "as this age generally marks a major step to adulthood and to European citizenship," the Commission states online.

 Around 66% of participants said they were traveling abroad by train for the first time.
-Additionally, two-thirds of respondents said they could not have financed the trip themselves.
+Additionally, two-thirds of respondents said they could not have financed the travel themselves.

 kmm/aw (dpa, KNA)